l7mp/stunner/docs/SECURITY.md

 The threat model is that, possessing the correct credentials, an attacker can scan the *private* IP address of all STUNner pods and all media server pods.
 This should pose no major security risk though: remember, none of these private IP addresses can be reached externally.
 The attack surface can be further reduced to the STUNner pods' private IP addresses by using the [symmetric ICE mode](DEPLOYMENT.md#symmetric-ice-mode).

 Nevertheless, if worried about information exposure then STUNner may not be the best option at the moment.
 In later releases, we plan to implement a feature to obscure the relay transport addresses returned by STUNner.
 Please file an issue if you think this limitation is a blocker for your use case.

+## User quota (only available in the premium version)

+In order to prevent potential Denial-of-Service (DoS) attacks that may be launched by an attacker creating a huge number of parallel TURN allocations to overwhelm STUNner, it is possible to impose a user quota on the number of simultaneous allocations that can be made with the same TURN credential.
+Refer to the `UserQuota` feature description in the [premium user guide](PREMIUM.md) for the details.